- Affiliations ~ Awards

 Winter blows in cold and blustery, shivering the last of the color from the trees, leaving only the pines, firs, and mountain laurel with any hint of life.
 Sheer rock walls appear overnight and small waterfalls peek out from their summer hiding places.
 The fog lays thick some mornings and evenings, shrouding the peaks and valleys with a gray blanket, cocooning me in a peaceful private veil.
 The sun sparkles and glistens off huge icicles hanging like great teeth from out-croppings and ledges.
 And gossamer webs of frost decorate the roadside shrubs making the mountain seem like a natural Christmas tree.

-Snow has covered the mountain several times, leaving me to play and laugh in the fantasyland of crystal and light.
-You should see the full moon come up over the mountain...its rays bouncing off the snow and skimming across the fast moving silvery waters of the stream near the house!
-If you believe in spirit, it is here...all around you... embracing you and moving through you, cleansing and healing...
+Snow covers the mountain several times, leaving me to play and laugh in the fantasyland of crystal and light.
+You should see the full moon come up over the mountain... its rays bouncing off the snow and skimming across the fast moving silvery waters of the stream near the house!
+If you believe in spirit, it is here... all around you... embracing you and moving through you, cleansing and healing...

 The nights are still frosty, but the sun quickly dispels the chill and leaves the day clean and fresh.
 Often rain and gray skies greet me in the morning and I face east in what some think is dreary weather.
 To me, it is just another cloak Mother Earth dons in my behalf, letting me see the softer, muted side of her.
 The stream rushes faster, covering the rocks in the tiny waterfall.
 Bare limbs drip after their bath soaking the greening ground beneath them...

 Bear, white-tailed deer, raccoon, possum, skunk, and rabbits wander the mountainside.
 When it's warm, you can sit on the porch late at night and listen to the lonesome, haunting howls of the coyote as they run the ridges nearby...